bvirk/someUbuntuSetup/jedit.md

 		- requirement for bash script jimport
 			- gettting rt.jar
 				- sudo apt-get install openjdk-8-jre
-			- put jimport in path
+			- put jimport in path (see below what jimport is)

 #### bash script jimport for use with macro cyberkiss